bioinfo-pf-curie/vegan/docs/troubleshooting.md

 case3   /path/to/normal/case3_sorted.bam
 ```

+The index file (.bai) should be in the same folder than the BAM files.
-And specify the config file using the `--msiBaselineConfig` parameters.
+You can then specify the config file using the `--msiBaselineConfig` parameter.
+According to the [MSIsensor-pro manual](https://github.com/xjtu-omics/msisensor-pro/wiki/Best-Practices), at least 20 normal samples
+are recommanded.

 ```
 nextflow run main.nf \